 MemorialThe sleepy village town of Captains Flat is tucked in along the Molonglo River facing the hills that form the foundation of the Jingera Mountains.
 The old mining village is home to the Captains Flat Market, which is open every first Saturday of the month and is a country delight worth indulging in, if you can plan your trip to coincide.

 However, for those who are not intrigued by the markets head towards the Outsider Café to grab some fresh coffee and cakes.
 Throughout Captains Flat are also a variety of old mining sites and historic buildings worth visiting.
 The ‘Pathway to Gold’ self-guided historical walking tour brochure can be picked up around town and will lead you through the days when the city was one of the most prominent mining areas in Australia.

-From Queanbeyan head west down Bundgendore Road about 4kms and take a right into Captain’s Flat where a 45km stretch of road will take you through postcard-perfect country that features several properties including Foxlow and Carwoola Stations and St Thomas’s Church, all of which are from the 1800s.
+From Queanbeyan head east down Bungendore Road about 4kms and take a right turn into Captains Flat Road, where a 45km stretch of road will take you through postcard-perfect country that features several properties including Foxlow and Carwoola Stations and St Thomas’s Church, all of which are from the 1800s.